sharajpanwar/CC-WGAN-GP/README.md

 # Repo "Modeling EEG data distribution with a Wasserstein Generative Adversarial Network (WGAN) to predict RSVP Events"
+# Accepted in IEEE Transactions on Neural Systems & Rehabilitation Engineering

 A Wasserstein Generative Adversarial with Gradient Penalty (WGAN-GP) is proposed to generate and classify electroencephalography(EEG) data of a Rapid Visual Presentation (RSVP) experiment.

-The article is under minor revision in IEEE Transactions on Neural Systems & Rehabilitation Engineering.
 The preprint is available @ https://arxiv.org/ftp/arxiv/papers/1911/1911.04379.pdf

 # Installation and Dependancies: